-The Canadian Thyroid Patients’ Campaign is a thyroid therapy advocacy and awareness campaign co-led by a grassroots group of Canadian thyroid patients.
+The Canadian Thyroid Patients’ Campaign is a science-focused thyroid therapy advocacy and awareness campaign co-led by a grassroots group of Canadian thyroid patients.

 For many people, a thyroid disability is a lifelong chronic disease that profoundly affects all aspects of our physical and mental health, quality of life, and our contributions as citizens.